yocontra/node-gdal-next/README.md

 ### Using in Amazon Linux Lambdas

-Amazon Linux will be supported starting from `gdal-async@3.3.4`.
+Amazon Linux was supported starting from `gdal-async@3.3.4`.
 There is no shared GDAL support, only the bundled GDAL version is supported.
 It is highly recommended that you prune the module before deploying to an Amazon Lambda - when pruned the module is only 16MB zipped.
+Starting from `gdal-async@3.6.0` only Amazon 2022 will be supported.

 ### Using with Electron